microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 #### b.
 Add the Azure Principle being used for Cobalt as a *Service Connection*

-> NOTE: The custom name you choose to give to the Service Connection will be referenced in later steps needed to configure env variable groups.
+> NOTE: The custom name chosen for the Service Connection will be referenced in later steps needed to configure env variable groups.

 ```bash
 export SERVICE_PRIN_ID=""